B6Infinity/dronekit-in-ubuntu22/README.md

 	    from collections import abc
 	    collections.MutableMapping = abc.MutableMapping

-* However, this is a quick fix and not recommended in the long run, visit [this forum](https://stackoverflow.com/questions/70943244/attributeerror-module-collections-has-no-attribute-mutablemapping) to understand the problem.
+* However, this is a quick fix and not recommended in the long run, visit [this stackoverflow problem](https://stackoverflow.com/questions/70943244/attributeerror-module-collections-has-no-attribute-mutablemapping) to understand the problem.

 ### 2. Create a `DroneTerminal.py` file anywhere and put in the [following code](https://github.com/B6Infinity/dronekit-in-ubuntu22/blob/main/DroneTerminal.py)